Profile Builder by Cozmoslabs WordPress plugin Authentication Bypass

 Let’s check the plugin

-The wppb_toolbox_usermeta_handler() function get user meta with the following code:
+The wppb_toolbox_usermeta_handler() function gets user meta with the following code:

 $value = $user->get( $atts['key'] );